-The M.S. in Design and Merchandising, Interior Design Specialization offers the opportunity for you to explore creativity, sustainability, and health and wellness within the context of interior design.
-Whether you are seeking greater depth and the research skills to engage in evidence-based design or planning to return to practice with terminal degree credentials enabling you to teach, our program can change your career.
-The Plan A emphasizes the development of content knowledge and research skills through the completion of an original research study, preparing graduates well for doctoral level work or for industry positions requiring critical thinking, analytical abilities, and/or depth of knowledge in the field.
+The Interior Design specialization of the M.S. in Design and Merchandising offers the opportunity to explore creativity, sustainability, emerging technologies, spatial perception, and human health and wellness within the context of interior design.
+The Plan A emphasizes the development of content knowledge and research skills through the completion of an original research study, preparing graduates for doctoral-level work or for industry positions requiring critical thinking, analytical abilities, and/or depth of knowledge in the field.

-Areas of graduate study and research in Interior Design (ID) include:
+Major areas of specialization for graduate study and research in interior design include:

 Effective Fall 2001